In this post, you’ll learn how to do a kitchen renovation this year.

-Consider the work you can do yourself, what materials you’ll use and any extra features so that you can do up a budget plan.
+Consider the work you can do yourself, what materials you’ll use and any extra features so that you can make a budget.

-Will the plumbing or gas need to be updated, moved to change?
-Or what about walls?
+Will the plumbing or gas need to be updated, moved or changed?
+What about walls?

-A great tool is Bunnings Kitchen Designer which can help indicate costs with different styles of kitchens.
+A great tool you can use is Bunnings Kitchen Designer, which can help indicate costs with different styles of kitchens.

 Step 2: Measure the space

-When it comes to making a plan, it’s time to size up the area and know the dimensions of the space.
+When making a plan, it’s important to size up the area and know the dimensions of the space.